lorenzomarini96/FOOT/README.md

 <img src="https://github.com/lorenzomarini96/FOOT/blob/main/figures/foot_logo.jpeg" width="80">

-[FOOT (FragmentatiOn Of Target)](https://web.infn.it/foot/) is an applied nuclear physics experiment conceived to conduct high-precision cross section measurements of nuclear fragmentation processes relevant for [particle therapy](https://en.wikipedia.org/wiki/Particle_therapy) and [radiation protection in space](https://www.nasa.gov/sites/default/files/atoms/files/space_radiation_ebook.pdf).
-These measurements are important to estimate the physical and biological effects of nuclear fragments, which are produced when energetic particle beams penetrate human tissue.

 ## The repository

 This repository contains some material on which I have been working in these months together with my thesis supervisor (Dr. Luca Galli).
-As the trigger manager, he is teaching me many interesting aspects regarding the acquisition trigger of the **FOOT experiment**.
+As the trigger manager, he is teaching me many interesting aspects regarding the acquisition trigger of the [FOOT (FragmentatiOn Of Target)](https://web.infn.it/foot/).

 ## Topics